 We Are Committed to Keeping Your Divorce Cost as Low as Possible

-The divorce attorneys at Robert E. Hornberger, Esq., P.C. are committed to keeping the firms fees affordable for Long Islanders like you while ensuring that you receive the representation that you expect and deserve.
+The divorce attorneys at Hornberger Verbitsky, P.C. are committed to keeping the firms fees affordable for Long Islanders like you while ensuring that you receive the representation that you expect and deserve.
 Therefore, the answer to the question “how much does a divorce cost” is not as simple as you may think.
 It is impossible to know the total cost without knowing the specifics of your case and which type of divorce resolution methodology you are seeking.
 Then of course, your spouse’s and his or her attorney’s objectives may be very different than your own and until we learn where they are coming from will we have an idea of what will be required to resolve your case.

 We Keep Your Divorce Cost Down By Providing the Best Information for You to Make the Best Decisions